A Superstring Field Theory for Supergravity: Bosonic Ambitwistor String Field Theory

+where the union of the integration regions has been written as $\Gamma_{{\cal R}_1}$ for simplicity.
+Following \cite{Ohmori:2015sha}, this may be written as the correlation function on the $n=n_L+n_R-2$ punctured Riemann surface $\Sigma_n$ as

-and similarly for $\langle n_R|$.
-We shall assume that the surface states obey an analogue of the generalised glueing and re-smoothing theorem\footnote{There is a question here of what the correct form of the reflector state $|{\cal R}_{LR}\rangle$ is.
+where $(u_L,\tilde{u}_L)$, $(u_R,\tilde{u}_R)$, and $(s,\tilde{s})$ have been combined into $(u,\tilde{u})$ for simplicity of notation.
+The $\Gamma_{{\cal R}_1}$ is a half-dimensional cycle in $T^*{\cal M}_L\times T^*{\cal M}_R\times\C$, fixed by Morse theory.
+This result seems to imply that the surface states obey an analogue of the generalised glueing and re-smoothing theorem $\langle\widetilde{\Sigma}_n|=\langle\widetilde{\Sigma}_{n_L}|\langle\widetilde{\Sigma}_{n_R}|e^{-\{Q,sb_0+\tilde{s}\tilde{b}_0\}}|{\cal R}_{LR}\rangle$, adapted to glue the fibres of the bundle ${\cal Y}$ as well as the base $\Sigma$\footnote{There is a question here of what the correct form of the reflector state $|{\cal R}_{LR}\rangle$ is.
 The observation that the conventional BPZ conjugation does not lead to a non-trivial quadratic action in the bosonic theory suggests a non-conventional reflector state, involving $\tilde{\alpha}$ but not $\alpha$ modes, must be used.
 It is not clear that such a reflector state will give the identity suggested; however, in the supersymmetric case which is discussed in the following sections, prospects are much better.
-Indeed, the supersymmetric theory does require the conventional BPZ conjugate be used, giving rise to a reflector state of the conventional form (involving $\alpha$ and $\tilde{\alpha}$ modes), and there is evidence that the identity (\ref{GGRT}) does hold in the supersymmetric case.
-We hope to report on these issues elsewhere.} \cite{LeClair:1988sp,LeClair:1988sj}

-Te relationship (\ref{GGRT}) seems reasonable, at least in the supersymnmetric theory, but has not yet been proven.
-Using (\ref{identity0}) the expression may be written as
+Indeed, the supersymmetric theory does require the conventional BPZ conjugate be used, giving rise to a reflector state of the conventional form (involving $\alpha$ and $\tilde{\alpha}$ modes).
+We hope to report on these issues elsewhere.} \cite{LeClair:1988sp,LeClair:1988sj}.
+This relationship seems reasonable, at least in the supersymmetric theory, but has not yet been proven directly in the operator formalism.
+The integrands in expressions (\ref{D}) and (\ref{R1}) have the same form and we take the final answer to be this integrand, integrated over the union of the regions of moduli space described by the separate components.
+In general there will be contributions from terms $A_n^{{\cal R}_m}$ built from a number of Riemann surface sub-units glued together using a number of propagators, with associated integration regions $\Gamma_{{\cal R}_m}$, leading to